ericlombardo/simply_give/README.md

 # SimplyGive

-Simply Give was designed to help people who want to give to causes that they beleive in, but don't know what all their options are.
-This solves that problem with a simple interface that allows the user to search thousands of causes and hundreds of charities that are doing good in the world and need our help.
+Simply Give was designed to help people who want to give to causes that they beleive in but don't know what all their options are.
+This program solves that problem by giving the user a easy to navigate interface that give them access to thousands of projects that charities are currently working on.
 When you find a project or charity that you align with, you are taken directly to the project site (on Global Giving website) or directly to the charities website where you give to the cause.